W3cubDocs

 interactive

-The document has finished loading and the document has been parsed but sub-resources such as scripts, images, stylesheets and frames are still loading.
-The state indicates that the DOMContentLoaded event is about to fire.
+The document has been parsed but sub-resources such as deferred and module scripts, images, stylesheets, and frames are still loading.
+Once in this state, and the deferred and module scripts have executed, the DOMContentLoaded event fires.

 complete